brunodpoliveira/Fallout1DemoAI/README.md

 ## Acknowledgements
 - The Fallout franchise by Bethesda Softworks
-- OpenAI and theokanning for providing the GPT-3.5 turbo API
+- OpenAI and theokanning for providing the GPT-3.5 Turbo API
 - Korge developers for the game engine
 - GNUGRAF for providing critical feedback and support

 ## TODO
-- Separate the grid from the level itself
 - create a level using a black-and-white depth map; black for floor white for walls, red for boxes, etc
 - Add voice input for player interactions, allowing speech-to-text functionality.
 - Implement NPCs thinking out loud their next steps to make interactions more engaging.